dvdzkwsk/react-redux-starter-kit/README.md

 #### `npm run compile`
 Runs the Webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).
 Production builds will fail on eslint errors (but not on warnings).

-**NOTE**: I'm still searching for a good solution for when to run the server entry point bundler, since it doesn't make much sense to run webpack on it when you're just using the dev server.
-As a result (only for the time being) if you wish to run the Koa server you'll need to run `compile` with `NODE_ENV=production` first, since that's the only time the server bundle gets compiled.

 #### `npm run test`
 Runs all tests for the application.
 When run in a production build, failing tests will fail your build.